tenaciousdlg/cloudflare_terraform/waf/README.md

 ## Using this Repository (after doing the above clean up)

+> Note: Hardcoded variables in plaintext are used as part of this example.
+In production a secrets manager should be used.

-1. Copy ../terraform.tfvars.example to the current directory
+1. Copy `terraform.tfvars.example` to the either the account or zone directory (depending on use case) as `terraform.tfvars`.

+Example:
 ```
 > pwd
-~/cloudflare_terraform/rulesets

->
+~/cloudflare_terraform/waf

-cp -via ~/cloudflare_terraform/terraform.tfvars.example rulesets/terraform.tfvars
+❯ cp -via ./terraform.tfvars.example zone_waf/terraform.tfvars
+./terraform.tfvars.example -> zone_waf/terraform.tfvars
 ```

-2. Populate `terraform.tfvars` with values applicable to you.
+2. Populate `terraform.tfvars` with your Cloudflare credentials.

 3. Run `terraform init` to initialize Terraform in the current directory.

-4. Run a `terraform plan` to see what the configuration will do
+4. Run `terraform plan` to see what the configuration will do.

+For the Account WAF

+For the Zone WAF
 It will setup an exclusion for Cloudflare Managed Ruleset at the zone level It will execute the Cloudflare Managed Ruleset at the zone level It will execute the OWASP Cloudflare Ruleset at the zone level with Paranoia Level 1 and Anomaly Score >60

-5. Run `terraform apply`
+5. Run `terraform apply` to enable these changes.

 6. Make changes as needed and re-run steps 3 and 4.
-If you need to remove the configration
+If you need to update the configration

+## Cleaning Up
+If you wish to remove the Terraform applied configurations run `terraform destroy`.
+Exercise caution when doing so as this will delete any existing configs within scope.